Cosmo-Pop/pop-cosmos/trained_models/README.md

 # trained_models

-This directory contains a variety of binaries contained trained models, and the components thereof.
+This directory contains a variety of binaries containing trained models, and the components thereof.

 The files included are as follows:
   - `catalogueModelA24.pt`: Alsing et al. (2024) pop-cosmos model